 While studying to obtain my national certification and massage therapy license, I was hired as a chiropractic assistant at Chiro-Med in O'Fallon, Illinois under the leadership of Dr. Michael Hines.
 I then moved on to working as a massage therapist in clinics, rehabilitative offices, salons, and spas.
 Desiring the opportunity to create my work schedule, I decided it was time to be my own boss.
 I started traveling to my clients as a mobile massage therapist in Madison County and St. Clair County, Illinois.
 In April of 2014, I moved my massage practice to my current location in Swansea, Illinois.

 History Raised in East St. Louis, Illinois, I attended Lincoln Sr. High School.
 Following in my parents' footsteps, I had wanted to be a writer since I was 5 years old.
 I wrote for the Eye of the Tiger Newspaper, gathering my first bit of experience as a journalist.
 I graduated from Lincoln in 1994 and enrolled in Southern Illinois University at Carbondale, graduating with a B.A. in English/Creative Writing in 1998.
 I had my first story, The Smell of Pine (1996), published in "GRASSROOTS"--a collection of poems and stories written by students at SIUC.
-Shortly afterward, I began writing articles for "THE MONITOR"--a newspaper published weekly in my hometown of East St. Louis.
+Shortly thereafter, I began writing articles for "THE MONITOR"--a newspaper published weekly in my hometown of East St. Louis.
 I also wrote several press releases and ads for other publications and businesses throughout the bi-state area.
 After spending several years as a writer, editorial assistant, teacher's aide, and journalist, I needed a change.
 I left my career as a writer and searched for something I could do to fulfill my passion of helping others.
 I eventually became a caregiver, working with the elderly at night, while I attended massage school at Sanford-Brown College during the day.
 I graduated and became licensed to practice massage therapy in 2007.

 Specialties My office is easy to find, comfortable, quiet, & relaxing.
 My rates are affordable & fit the budget of anyone who loves massage & wants to make it a part of their lifestyle without overspending.
 I enjoy the one-on-one time I get to spend with each client.
 You will never feel rushed, your appointment will always start promptly, & you will receive every minute of the session for which you paid.
 An hour is a full 60 minutes--not 50 or 55.